jach8/TimeSeries/ReadMe.md

 # Time Series Analysis Toolkit

 This package provides a comprehensive suite of tools for time series analysis, focusing on stationarity checks, causality analysis, and correlation study.
-It's designed to assist data scientists and analysts in understanding complex time series data through integrated and modular analysis techniques.
+It's designed to assist data scientists and analysts in understanding complex temporal relationships data through integrated and modular analysis techniques.

+## Introduction

+This toolkit is designed for anyone working with time series data, from forecasting stock prices to analyzing climate change patterns.
+It simplifies complex statistical tests into an easy-to-use Python framework.

 ## Overview